AbdullahWajid880/Cyberguard_Sentinel/README.md

 ## Usage

 1. Clone the repository or download the script file.
-2. Make the script executable using the command: `chmod +x firewall_config.sh`.
+2. Make the script executable .
-3. Run the script using the command: `./firewall_config.sh`.
+3. Run the script
 4. Follow the on-screen instructions to configure or manage the firewall.

 ## Contributing